LiverpoolCityCouncil/LCC-Uniform/README.md

 ## What's inside
 Whats Inside LCC-Uniform
-This folder is a quickstart template to help you start your project.
+This folder is a quick start template to help you start your project.

 LCC-Uniform
 * lcc
   * css
   * js
   * img